Piorys/Test-automation-guidelines/Test Automation Development Guidelines.md

 ### Data Objects

-To utilise **Data Driven Testing** approach, it is advised to utilise data objects to allow maximum versatility of tests.
+To utilize **Data Driven Testing** approach, it is advised to utilize data objects to allow maximum versatility of tests.
 By switching data objects we can manipulate how the test should behave.

-Data objects are .json files that store all neccessary data for the test execution such as:
+Data objects are .json files that store all necessary data for the test execution such as:
 - Credentials
 - Environments (*TBC*)
 - Product informations